 Burgundy has proven that quality Chardonnay and Pinot Noir can be grown in the same soil, Corton hill being the classic example.
 Wines from this special place inspired our decision to make Chardonnay from the Savoy Vineyard, whose soil and climate are also ideal for both Burgundian varietals.
-The 2013 vintage was an exemplary year for Savoy, both in white and red grapes.
-Gracefully powerful, the 2013 Savoy Chardonnay is dominated by the mineral-driven Wente clone and rounded out by the Prosser.
-Barrel aged for 12 months, this wine was bottled unfined and unfiltered in November 2014.
+The 2014 vintage of Savoy Chardonnay marks a decade of working with these noble grapes.
+Comprised of 70% Wente and 30% Prosser, we continue to be impressed with the site expression, an extension of the interplay between these two clones.

 The 2014 Radio-Coteau Savoy Chardonnay from Anderson Valley exhibit aromas and palate that belie its provenance.
 The combination of Wente and Prosser clones provide a fruit character depth not necessarily realized independently by each clone.
 Here they blend symbiotically to evoke tones of toasted honey crisp apple and baked pear.
 These fruit elements are countered by pineapple tropical tone and conclude with fresh cantaloupe.
 Above a modestly stated earthen minerality float tones of sweet baking spices, a light toast, and a nuttiness associated with almond skin.
 Finally a desirable richness akin to that of crème-fraîche rounds out the palate and the mouthfeel.